New England's maritime and seafaring history fascinates visitors

 USS Nautilus & Submarine Force Museum -- Groton

 There’s no getting around it: submarines are eerie and, to many of us, fascinating.
 At the USS Nautilus & Submarine Force Museum in Groton visitors can board the world's first nuclear-powered submarine and peer into the lives of the men who sail the ocean depths in their "sharks of steel."
 The museum recounts the development of the silent service from Bushnell's Turtle, used in the Revolutionary War, to modern submarines.
-Working periscopes, mini-theaters, gift shop.
-Open year-round except for one week in spring and fall for maintenance; call ahead.
+Open year-round; call ahead.

-U.S. Coast Guard Academy and Museum -- New London
+The U.S. Coast Guard Academy -- New London

 The U.S. Coast Guard Academy is home to the Eagle, a three-masted barque that is the primary training ship for the Coast Guard Academy.
 Tucked away on the grounds of the academy, the Coast Guard Museum contains artifacts that span the guard’s 200-year history.
 Featuring everything from models of a series of early steamships to the 270-foot cutter that plies the waters of today, the craftsmanship captures the changes in ship design over the last 200 years.
-For figurehead buffs and wood carvers, the museum offers a small but choice collection of carvings.
-Of special value is the figurehead from the Coast Guard's training ship Eagle.
-One of the largest figureheads displayed in an American museum, it hangs as if mounted on the bow of a ship.
 Open daily, year-round; closed weekends during winter, spring, and summer break.

 Built in 1833, the Custom House remains the oldest operating custom house in the nation.
 Robert Mills, America's first federal architect, designed the building.
 A classic Greek Revival granite building, the front doors are made of wood from the USS Constitution.
 In 1839, U.S. Customs played an important role in the early steps to freedom of Africans brought to New London with the slave ship Amistad.
-Open daily April through December and by appointment January through March.
+Open daily April through December.

 Located on the waterfront in historic Essex, the Connecticut River Museum is the perfect place to explore the heritage and experience the Connecticut River.
-For visitors attracted by the river’s marshlands, the museum offers an exceptional vantage point to see bald eagles, migratory birds, and other waterfowl.
-For visitors intrigued by the history of the river and its people, the museum’s galleries are filled with art and artifacts from dinosaurs to Dutch explorers and from Native American canoes to the first American submarine.
+The museum grounds offer an exceptional vantage point to see bald eagles, migratory birds, and other waterfowl.
+The museum’s galleries are filled with art and artifacts from dinosaurs to Dutch explorers and from Native American canoes to the first American submarine.
 Open year-round, Tuesday through Sunday.

 Stonington Harbor Light was once the beacon for the many vessels approaching Stonington's harbor from Long Island Sound.
-The original 30-foot stone tower, which was built on the Point in 1823, became the museum of the Stonington Historical Society in 1927.
 Six rooms of exhibits testify to the rich and varied history of this coastal region through exhibits depicting the lives of Stonington's fishermen and farmers, merchants and shipbuilders, pottery makers, blacksmiths and many other trades.
-Visitors of all ages enjoy climbing the old iron steps of the tower for an exhilarating view in all directions.
-Shoppers may browse in the gift area for unusual books, toys and mementos.
+Visitors enjoy climbing the old iron steps of the tower for an exhilarating view in all directions.
 Open May through November.

 Port of Portsmouth Maritime Museum at Albacore Park – Portsmouth